adamclerk/deck/DOCS.md

 ```go
 func WithCards(cards ...Card) func(*Options)
 ```
 WithCards creates a deck with specific cards.
-Paried witht he Unshuffled option and you can stack a deck for testing.
-With cards takes presedence over Suits and Faces Options.
+Paired with he Unshuffled option and you can stack a deck for testing.
+With cards takes precedence over Suits and Faces Options.

 #### type Card